“If I’m so fabulous, then why am I single?”

 Okay, one of the reasons I’m single is: Dating, finding someone to date, cultivating a social life is work!
 A lot of work.
 And I don’t feel like working so hard at it.

 When I was young, my Mother used to say, “You won’t meet anyone sitting in your apartment.”
-Well, my 65-year-old friend met a grand passion by answering the door of her apartment to the tenant upstairs, thank you very much.
+Well, a 65-year-old friend met a grand passion by answering the door of her apartment to the tenant upstairs, thank you very much.

 I’m a believer that if it’s meant to be, it will happen.
-That if you follow the course of your life, invest in your interests and passions, you will come across like-minded souls and maybe a soul mate.
+That, if you follow the course of your life, invest in your interests and passions, you will come across like-minded souls and maybe a soul mate.

 If you’re going to try online dating, it’s work.
 You’ve got to choose a dating website, write up a profile, upload a photograph, think about your answers to questions like: “What are five things you don’t like about you?” and “If you were an article of clothing, what would it be?”
 You might have to pay some money too.
 Then you get to spend hours combing through profiles and pictures looking for Mr. or Ms. Right.